BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 **Supply-Chain Attack.**

-A blue light constantly displays to show you that your Keystone has not been tampered with (although of course the blue light could be tampered with).
+A blue light constantly displays to show you that your Passport has not been tampered with (although of course the blue light could be tampered with).
 There is also the typical security sealing of the device.

 _Death/Incapacitation remains one of the largest outstanding adversaries, as use of the Passport ultimately depends on personally known codes.
 Coercion and Blackmail also remain potential issues with the Passport, though these are adversaries that are often more theoretical than practical._